For people with a chronic health condition - especially kidney disease

 Carers Payment and Allowances

 Patients on Home Dialysis treatment may be eligible for financial assistance for costs related to, but not exclusive to electricity and water.
 The HOME Network has put together Fact Sheets providing a guide to concessions available in each State of Australia.
 Refer to sister site Home Dialysis - Support: Finance page>

-If your carer is helping you with the dialysis and other activities of daily living you may be eligible for the carer financial assistance.
-There are two different payments, administered by Centrelink:
+If your carer is helping you with the dialysis and other activities of daily living you may be eligible for carer financial assistance.
+Support is available and is administered by Centrelink or call 132 717.